top of page

 What's the problem?

-Access to Midwives and Midwifery education is extremely limited in Hawai'i.
+Access to midwives and midwifery education is extremely limited in Hawai'i.
 There are no Birth Centers and limited community birth providers who are currently not covered by insurance.
 This creates equity and access issues for birthing people especially in our remote communities who have a difficult time finding care.

 2